jonathan-taylor/ISLP/docs/source/datasets/Khan.md

 ## Format

-The format is a list containing four components: `xtrain`, `xtest`, `ytrain`, and `ytest`. `xtrain` contains the 2308 gene expression values for 63 subjects and `ytrain` records the corresponding tumor type. `ytrain` and `ytest` contain the
+The format is a dict containing four components: `xtrain`, `xtest`, `ytrain`, and `ytest`. `xtrain` contains the 2308 gene expression values for 63 subjects and `ytrain` records the corresponding tumor type. `ytrain` and `ytest` contain the